farr3llasl/lecture_9-1/README.md

-# lecture_9-1
+# lecture 9-1: An Intro to Github

-A test repository to learn about Github repos
+This repository stores test Github files.